 The Truth About 3x Pipeline Coverage—and What to Do Instead

-In many businesses, 3x pipeline coverage is a compelling goal.
-Its simplicity is alluring.
-Ensure your sales pipeline is three times your quota, and you'll be on track to hit your target.
+In many businesses, 3x pipeline coverage is a compelling goal: ensure your sales pipeline is three times your quota, and you'll be on track to hit your target.

-Measuring pipeline coverage this way is easy to grasp and widely adopted.
-Nevertheless, in this guide, I’ll go beneath the seductive simplicity and explain why 3x pipeline coverage is a flawed concept that often leads to missed sales quotas and unreliable revenue forecasts.
+While this approach is easy to grasp and widely adopted, 3x pipeline coverage is a flawed concept that often leads to missed sales quotas and unreliable revenue forecasts.

 The best bit?